Altaflux/agent-mimir/README.md

                             new CodeInterpreterPluginFactory(),
                             new WebBrowserPluginFactory({ browserConfig: { browserName: "chrome" } }, model, embeddings), ],
-                    tools: [ //Tools available to the agent. new Serper(process.env.SERPER_API_KEY)
+                    langChainTools: [ //LangChain Tools available to the agent. new Serper(process.env.SERPER_API_KEY)
                     ]
                 }